bellebasso/Minimalists-Paradise/README.md

 Minimal, but not too simple.
 Inspired by [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin) and [Border](https://github.com/Akifyss/obsidian-border), the main attraction of Minimalists Paradise is a card layout with customizable features via the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
 Never lose track with the safari tabs (inspired by [this snippet](https://github.com/gavinmn/obsidian-theme/blob/main/safaritabs.css)) which also match your color accent!
 Enable or disable colored headers with different preset options or create your own.

-**WARNING**: As of now, some things are not completely optimized for light mode (including some visual inconsistencies in reading mode), such as dataview tables styling and custom callouts.
-However, other features (such as vanilla callouts, markdown tables, blockquotes and citations, etc) work as expected in light mode in both reading and live mode.
+> **WARNING**: As of now, some things are not completely optimized for light mode (including some visual inconsistencies in reading mode), such as dataview tables styling and custom callouts.
+However, other features (such as markdown tables, blockquotes and citations, etc) work as expected in light mode in both reading and live mode.

 ## Showcases
+> **Disclaimer**: **ALL** showcases have the color accent override setting turned on, this works on a light mode/dark mode basis.
+This is totally optional, but, even though it takes away a little bit of freedom and customizability, it does make the color schemes look and feel more consistent (as shown below).
 ### Default Dark Mode
 <img width="700" alt="preview 1 dark" src="https://github.com/user-attachments/assets/2d03b7eb-8fb6-4de7-9616-aa93f7d06880" />
 <img width="700" alt="default dark showcase" src="https://github.com/user-attachments/assets/848203ea-5d76-4276-9480-f961b2ed5299" />